naturbrilian/naturbrilian/README.md

 Working as a video editor at Koentji Cinema / Kediri Televisi.
 Translator Checker at Nanako Translation Project & Founder Gingalibadeidara Works.
-Discord Admin at Yurasu Fansubs and 22/7 Indonesia Community
+Discord Admin at Yurasu Fansubs and 22/7 Indonesia Community.
+Designer & Website Admin at Hana Fansubs.

 If you want to contact me, just contact me at :